 109.03 Scope of Payment.
 Payment of the Contract Price is full compensation for all resources necessary to complete the Contract Item and maintain the Work.
 Assume liability for risk, loss, damage, or expense resulting from the Work.
-The Contract Price and Contract Time shall only be changed by written Change Order or as determined by the Department in writing in accordance with the contract documents.
+The Contract Price and Contract Time shall only be changed by written Change Order or as determined by the LPA in writing in accordance with the contract documents.

-109.04 Compensation for Altered Quantities, Eliminated Items or Termination of the Contract for Convenience of the Department.
-If the agreed quantities of contract items vary from the quantities in the Contract, the Department will make payment at the original Contract unit prices for the agreed quantities of Work.
+109.04 Compensation for Altered Quantities, Eliminated Items or Termination of the Contract for Convenience of the LPA.
+If the quantities of unit priced items vary from the quantities in the Contract, the LPA will make payment at the original Contract unit prices for the agreed quantities of Work.

-A. If an item is eliminated in accordance with or the contract is terminated in accordance with the Department will pay the following in addition to that provided by :
+A. If an portion of the Work is eliminated in accordance with 104.02.E or the contract is terminated in accordance with 108.09 the LPA will pay the following in addition to that provided by 104.02.D:

 1. Restocking charges supported by paid invoices and an additional 5 percent markup on the compensation for overhead and profit.

-2. The cost of material transferred to the Department or a local government agency in lieu of restocking or disposal.
+2. The cost of material transferred to the LPA in lieu of restocking or disposal.
 The allowed compensation is the paid invoice cost plus 15 percent markup, but no more than the unit bid price for the reference number involved.

-3. Hauling costs, if not included in restocking charges, for returned material and for material delivered to the Department.
+3. Hauling costs, if not included in restocking charges, for returned material and for material delivered to the LPA.

-B. If the project is terminated for convenience of the Department, the Department will negotiate compensation with the Contractor for actual costs incurred as a result of the termination.
-The Department will pay for Extra Work as stipulated in approved Extra Work Change Orders or written authorizations subject to the limitations set forth in .
-Such authorizations for emergencies and to avoid Project delays are in advance of an approved Extra Work Change Order and commit the Department only to the terms of the authorizations.
-The Department will pay for Extra Work after the approval of the subsequent Change Order.
+B. If the project is terminated for convenience of the LPA, the LPA will negotiate compensation with the DBT for actual costs incurred as a result of the termination.

 109.05 Changes and Extra Work.

 A. General.
-If the Department revises the Contract under: , , , , , , , , , or , the Department will pay for changes and Extra Work with a Change Order using the sequence specified in through .
+If the LPA revises the Contract under: 104.02, 105.07, 105.10, 105.13, 107.10, 107.14, 107.15, 108.09, 109.06, or 109.07, the LPA will pay for changes and Extra Work with a Change Order using the sequence specified in 109.05.B through 109.05.E.

-In establishing the method of payment for contract changes or extra work orders, force account procedures shall only be used when strictly necessary, such as when agreement cannot be reached with the Contractor on the price of a new work item, or when the extent of work is unknown or is of such character that a price cannot be determined to a reasonable degree of accuracy.
+In establishing the method of payment for contract changes or extra work orders, force account procedures shall only be used when strictly necessary, such as when agreement cannot be reached with the DBT on the price of a new work item, or when the extent of work is unknown or is of such character that a price cannot be determined to a reasonable degree of accuracy.
 The reason or reasons for using force account procedures shall be documented.

-Unless otherwise stated in , the compensation provided in through constitutes payment in full for all changes and Extra Work completed by original Contract Price, agreed unit price, agreed lump sum price, and for work performed on a force account basis, including:
+Unless otherwise stated in 109.05, the compensation provided in 109.05.B through 109.05.E constitutes payment in full for all changes and Extra Work completed by original Contract Price, agreed unit price, agreed lump sum price, and for work performed on a force account basis, including:

 1. Administration.